andersnygaard/Paradox-sailboat/README.md

 The beam of the Paradox, at 4 feet and a half inch or 1.23 meters, provides a balance between stability and the ability to navigate narrow channels.
 The boat's draft is surprisingly shallow at just 9 inches or 23 centimeters, allowing it to sail in waters that are inaccessible to many other vessels.
 This shallow draft is central to the Paradox's design philosophy, emphasizing versatility and exploration.

-### Sail Area and Displacement
+### Mast Height, Sail Area and Displacement

-The sail area of the Paradox is around 100 square feet or 9.3 square meters, which, when paired with the boat’s displacement of approximately 1400 lbs or 640 kilograms, delivers a sail plan that is efficient yet manageable in various wind conditions.
+The paradox features a balanced lug sail which measures around 100 square feet or 9.3 square meters.
+Ehen paired with the boat’s displacement of approximately 1400 lbs or 640 kilograms, it delivers a sail plan that is efficient yet manageable in various wind conditions.
 The sail design is critical for the boat's performance, particularly given its unique underbody configuration.

-### Mast Height and Sail Area

 The mast of the Paradox is just over 13 feet or 4 meters long and is designed for easy rigging up and down.
 During transport, the mast can be stored inside the boat using a small hatch on the boats transom.